UA-141369524-4

 …But before you turn away the idea, a frozen HYGGE-cozy flavored and FUN layered cocoa variety can be a welcomed chiller! 🧊 Think of it like an unusual frozen smoothie.
 And that is great for cooling any stress-irritated moods that can sink in.

-Like this one I share how to easily make…cold cocoa beverage with cherry and pistachio
+Like this one I share how to easily make…frozen cacao beverage with cherry and pistachio

 …It’s layered, and looking like a sand art glass (yes?).
 And one you can imagine maybe finding at a Christmas market or art show.